-Capitol had a specific system to code their releases.
+Capitol had a specific system to code their LP releases.

-Each letter refered to a particularity of the record (price codes, Mono, number of LPs in the album etc.)
+Each letter referred to a particularity of the record (price codes, Mono, number of LPs in the album etc.)

 They used between 1 and 4 letters before the number.